 Increasing advertising costs

 of Amazon sellers’ businesses were impacted by global supply chain issues.

 27% could not place new orders with suppliers

 Download the full report

 In this report, you’ll find:

-- Top product categories and growing marketplaces
+- Top product categories and new seller opportunities

-- Amazon seller pain points and 2021 priorities
+- Amazon seller pain points and 2022 priorities

 About the report